Secret Agent (Robin Gibb album): Background and recording

+Release

+Secret Agent was released in the United States in June 1984 and in the UK in July 1984.
+"Boys Do Fall in Love" and the title track, "Secret Agent," were released as singles.
+"Boys Do Fall in Love" became a Top 40 hit in the United States, peaking at #37 on the Billboard Hot 100.
+Gibb said of the album, "I don't like songs of the past.
+I like to get ahead.
+These songs are very 1984, maybe even more futuristic."
+He further described the record as "very black and urban – it reflects street music."

 Reception

 Bob Stanley said that Secret Agent dove deeply into "the worlds of Roland, Korg and Fairlight."
 He said the title track mixed Gibb's melancholy style with contemporary Latin freestyle production, and noted its mid-song "fight scene".
 "Robot" is a reggae song with a vocoder, while "In Your Diary" was another heavily electronic track.
 Cash Box called "In Your Diary" a "a pleasing piece which suffers slightly from its formula quality, but benefits strongly from the familiar strength of the Gibb’s reliable performance, production and styling."